DAFT-8/bookmarks/README.md

 - [Debuggex](https://www.debuggex.com) — A visual regex tester.
 - [Decompiler](https://www.decompiler.com) — A tool for decompiling various programming languages.
 - [TIO.run](https://tio.run) — An online tool for running code in various programming languages.
+- [Crontab Generator](https://crontab-generator.org) — A tool for generating crontab entries.
+- [Crontab Guru](https://crontab.guru) — A simple tool to help you understand and create cron expressions.
+- [Dan's Tools](https://www.danstools.com/) — A collection of various online tools for developers and webmasters.
+- [Transform Tools](https://transform.tools) — A suite of tools for transforming and manipulating data formats.

 </details>